GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 9. Once testing is done, return the endpoints to their normal configurations:

 ```
-On each test system, modify following registry key to work with the default URL:
+On each test endpoint, modify following registry key to work with the default URL:

 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate]
 "RootDirUrl"=http://ctldl.windowsupdate.com/msdownload/update/v3/static/trustedr/en